dps923/winter2020/standards.md

 ## Course standards

-The information below is intended for students in the courses that Peter McIntyre teaches.
+The information below is intended for students in this course.
 It is your responsibility to read, understand, and follow them.

 <br>